Behind on your mortgage? [options to help keep your home]

 This article is the first in a three-part series on foreclosure prevention.
 In Part 2, I will discuss the steps up to a loan modification and how a modification works.

-Author Dan Park is a Certified Financial Counselor with LSS Financial Counseling.
+Author Dan Park is a certified financial counselor for LSS Financial Counseling.